sesh/ready/README.md

 uvx --from ready-check ready <domain>
 ```

-Alternative, install the tool from PyPI with:
+Alternatively, install the tool from PyPI with:

 ```
 pip install ready-check